The main temple at Chalong

 If you’re looking for the heart of Phuket’s Thai Buddhist community, Wat Chalong is the place to go.
-The 200-year-old temple has grown in size and stature in tandem with Phuket’s development, and it’s now the island’s busiest and biggest temple.

 Another hall houses the eerily realistic wax statue of Luang Por Cham, a former abbot of who is still revered for his healing skills and for his role in restoring peace to the island when Chinese workers staged a rebellion in 1876.
 The statues of two other former abbots, Luang Por Chaung and Luang Por Gluam, also sit in the building.